profpy/id1400/lecture3/README.md

 ## Assignment statement

 A variable is created the first time it is assigned a value.
 To assign a variable to a value, we use the = sign.
+Note: in Python, the = has a different meaning than in Math where it means equality.

 ```
 university = "Kean"